- About Overview

 His appointment, officially announced today by UCSF Chancellor Susan Desmond-Hellmann, MD, MPH, after being approved by UC President Mark Yudof, will take effect April 1.

 Guglielmo has served as the School’s interim dean since July 2012.
-He is also the associate director for pharmaceutical services at the UCSF Medical Center.
+He is also the associate director of pharmaceutical services at the UCSF Medical Center.
 He was previously chair of the School’s Department of Clinical Pharmacy, holding the Thomas A. Oliver Chair in Clinical Pharmacy.

 Since joining the School faculty in 1979, Guglielmo’s many accomplishments include: